 This level of security is what you find when new security features in Windows® 10 are paired with hardware-based enhancements in new 7th Gen Intel® Core™ vPro™ processor-based devices.

 Consider this.
 Verizon’s* 2017 Data Breaches Investigations Report found that 80 percent of hacking-related security breaches used stolen or guessed passwords3.
-New computers with Intel® vPro™ technology offer superior identity protection to strengthen Windows® 10.
+New computers with Intel® vPro™ platform offer superior identity protection to strengthen Windows® 10.
 Windows Credential Guard* uses Intel® Virtualization Technology to sequester credential keys in containers, far from the eyes of hackers.
 When a device is first turned on, Intel® BIOS Guard and Intel® Boot Guard help the Unified Extensible Firmware Interface for Secure Boot* make sure there are no threats present before the operating system launches.